secretstartups/handbook/content/job-families/finance/revenue-gpo.md

 ### Senior Revenue Analyst, GPO

-The Senior Revenue Analyst, GPO role will be a technical and subject matter expert as well as a key contributor to the support of Gitlab's systems and processes within the Revenue space.
+The Senior Revenue Analyst, GPO role will be a technical and subject matter expert as well as a key contributor to the support of GitLab's systems and processes within the Revenue space.
 The Senior Revenue Analyst, GPO will report to the Manager, Revenue GPO or above.

 #### Senior Revenue Analyst, GPO Job Grade